 See Related: Best Museums in the US You Need to Visit

 Address: 2915 Island Home Ave, Knoxville, TN 37920

-Spend the day outside at Ijams Nature Center, soaking up the sunshine and fresh air in east Tennessee.
+Spend the day outside at Ijams Nature Center, soaking up east Tennessee’s sunshine and fresh air.
 Ijams Nature Center is an outdoor nonprofit nature center that aims to inspire guests and locals to care for the Earth through education and interactive programs.

-When you arrive, be sure to stop at the Visitor Center on-site for trail information, the gift shop, and animal exhibits.
+When you arrive, stop at the Visitor Center on-site for trail information, the gift shop, and animal exhibits.
 At Ijams Nature Center, guests can explore the surrounding hiking trails, ride mountain bikes, or spend time at Mead’s Quarry Lake swimming, kayaking, canoeing, or on a stand-up paddleboard.

-Be sure to take a stroll around the River Boardwalk, which overlooks the Tennessee River and offers many breathtaking views.
-There’s even a beer garden on-site, so you can catch your breath after all the adventures.
+Don’t forget to walk around the River Boardwalk, which overlooks the Tennessee River and offers many breathtaking views.
+There’s even a beer garden on-site to can catch your breath after all the adventures.

 Calling all fitness lovers!
-Ijams Crag is a fantastic spot to do some outdoor rock climbing and challenge yourself physically.
-There’s also a Primal Playground, where guests can get their sweat on by using stone, wood, and boulders for an intense workout.
+Ijams Crag is a fantastic spot to do outdoor rock climbing and physically challenge yourself.
+There’s also a Primal Playground, where guests can get their sweat on using stone, wood, and boulders for an intense workout.

-East Tennessee is filled with stunning views and outdoor activities; you just have to know where to look.
+East Tennessee has stunning views and outdoor activities; you just have to know where to look.
 Ijams Nature Center will keep your entire party entertained for the day, and you’ll get a healthy dose of the beautiful southwest territory all in one trip.